Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: On Assumptions 3.8 and 3.2 (i)

-We conclude the paper with some final remarks on the assumptions.
+We conclude with some final remarks on our assumptions.
 We first note that the highly technical requirements of the space $\ol C^{1,2}(\L)$ are needed only in the proofs, and are not part of our assumptions.
 Assumptions \ref{assum-G} and \ref{assum-xi0} are more or less standard, and are in fact the conditions used in \cite{ETZ1}.
-In particular, due to the failure of the dominated convergence theorem under $\ol \cE^{\cP_L}$, the regularity of the involved processes become crucial and some assumptions on regularity of data are more or less necessary.
+In particular, due to the failure of the dominated convergence theorem under $\ol\cE^{\cP_L}$, the regularity of the involved processes become crucial, and some assumptions on regularity of data are more or less necessary.

-Assumption \ref{assum-xi2} on the additional structure of $\xi$ is purely technical, due to our current approach.
-Indeed, in situations where we have a representation for the viscosity solution, for example in the semilinear case as in \cite{ETZ1} Section 7, this assumption is not needed.
-We believe this assumption can also be removed if we consider path dependent HJB equations where the function $\th^\e_n$ in Lemma \ref{lem-the} can be constructed directly via second order BSDEs.
+Assumption~\ref{assum-xi2} on the additional structure of $\xi$ is purely technical, due to our current approach.
+Indeed, in situations where we have a representation for the viscosity solution, for example, in the semilinear case, as in \cite{ETZ1}, Section~7, this assumption is not needed.
+We believe this assumption can also be removed if we consider path-dependent HJB equations where the function $\th^\e_n$ in Lemma~\ref{lem-the} can be constructed directly via second-order BSDEs.

-The uniform continuity of $G$ in $(t,\o)$ in Assumption \ref{assum-Guniform} (i) excludes the dependence of diffusion coefficient $\si$ on $(t,\o)$ for stochastic control or stochastic differential game problems, see \cite{ETZ1} Section 4 and \cite{PZ}, and thus is not desirable.
+The uniform continuity of $G$ in $(t,\omega)$ in Assumption~\ref {assum-Guniform}(i) excludes the dependence of the diffusion coefficient $\si$ on $(t,\omega)$ for stochastic control or stochastic differential game problems (see \cite{ETZ1}, Section~4 and \cite{PZ}) and thus is not desirable.
 This is due to our approach of approximating PPDEs by path-frozen PDEs.
 This assumption may not be needed if we do not use this approximation.

-The uniform nondegeneracy of $G$ in Assumption \ref{assum-Guniform} (ii) is of course serious, as in PDE literature.
+The uniform nondegeneracy of $G$ in Assumption~\ref{assum-Guniform}(ii) is of course serious, as in PDE literature.

-Finally, Assumption \ref{assum-comparison} is crucial in our current approach.
-For path dependent HJB equations, namely when $G$ is convex in $\g$, we have more or less complete result in uniformly nondegenerate case.
-However, in the present paper we verified this assumption by the existence of classical solutions of the molified path frozen PDE.
-Unfortunately, for Bellman-Isaacs equations, we are able to obtain classical solutions only when $d \le 2$, see \cite{PZ}.
-It will be very interesting to explore more PDE estimates to see if we can verify Assumption \ref{assum-comparison} directly without getting into classical solutions of high dimensional Bellman-Isaacs equations.
+Finally, Assumption~\ref{assum-comparison} is crucial in our current approach.
+For path-dependent HJB equations, namely when $G$ is convex in $\g$, we have, more or less, complete results in the uniformly nondegenerate case.
+However, in the present paper we verify this assumption by the existence of classical solutions of the mollified path-frozen PDE.
+Unfortunately, for Bellman--Isaacs equations, we are able to obtain classical solutions only when $d \le2$; see \cite{PZ}.
+It will be very interesting to explore more PDE estimates to see if we can verify Assumption~\ref{assum-comparison} directly without getting into classical solutions of high-dimensional Bellman--Isaacs equations.